Computer mouse: First-person shooters

 FPSs naturally lend themselves to separate and simultaneous control of the player's movement and aim, and on computers this has traditionally been achieved with a combination of keyboard and mouse.
 Players use the X-axis of the mouse for looking (or turning) left and right, and the Y-axis for looking up and down; the keyboard is used for movement and supplemental inputs.

 Many shooting genre players prefer a mouse over a gamepad analog stick because the wide range of motion offered by a mouse allows for faster and more varied control.
 Although an analog stick allows the player more granular control, it is poor for certain movements, as the player's input is relayed based on a vector of both the stick's direction and magnitude.
 Thus, a small but fast movement (known as "flick-shotting") using a gamepad requires the player to quickly move the stick from its rest position to the edge and back again in quick succession, a difficult maneuver.
 In addition the stick also has a finite magnitude; if the player is currently using the stick to move at a non-zero velocity their ability to increase the rate of movement of the camera is further limited based on the position their displaced stick was already at before executing the maneuver.
 The effect of this is that a mouse is well suited not only to small, precise movements but also to large, quick movements and immediate, responsive movements; all of which are important in shooter gaming.
 This advantage also extends in varying degrees to similar game styles such as third-person shooters.

 Some incorrectly ported games or game engines have acceleration and interpolation curves which unintentionally produce excessive, irregular, or even negative acceleration when used with a mouse instead of their native platform's non-mouse default input device.
 Depending on how deeply hardcoded this misbehavior is, internal user patches or external 3rd-party software may be able to fix it.
 Individual game engines will also have their own sensitivities.
 This often restricts one from taking a game's existing sensitivity, transferring it to another, and acquiring the same 360 rotational measurements.
-A sensitivity converter is required in order to translate rotational movements properly.
+A sensitivity converter is the preferred tool that FPS gamers use to translate correctly the rotational movements between different mice and between different games.
+Calculating the conversion values manually is also possible but it is more time-consuming and requires performing complex mathematical calculations, while using a sensitivity converter is a lot faster and easier for gamers.

 Due to their similarity to the WIMP desktop metaphor interface for which mice were originally designed, and to their own tabletop game origins, computer strategy games are most commonly played with mice.
 In particular, real-time strategy and MOBA games usually require the use of a mouse.